macca448/Blynk2MESH/learning/readme.md

 ##

 ### encoder_btns_test
-A simple test sketch to understand the Rotary Encoder.
-Using an SSD1306 OLED with Adafruit SSD1306 library
+#### A simple test sketch to understand the Rotary Encoder using an SSD1306 OLED with Adafruit SSD1306 library
     1. Encoder button toggles screen On / Off
     2. Every click toggles the on-board LED
     3. Encoder direction (CW - CCW) and count displayed (0 - 10 - 0)